mharen/mharen.github.io/blog/2008/2008-01-more-maya-pictures.md

 title: More Maya Pictures
 ---

-Just a quick note: Sarah has uploaded a bunch of <a href="/gallery2/v/MayaGraceFirstDays/?g2_page=5">new</a> <a href="/gallery2/v/MayaGraceFirstDays/?g2_page=6">pictures</a> of everyone's favorite baby.
+Just a quick note: Sarah has uploaded a bunch of [new](/gallery2/v/MayaGraceFirstDays/?g2_page=5) [pictures](/gallery2/v/MayaGraceFirstDays/?g2_page=6) of everyone's favorite baby.
 And now for the most pathetic look you will ever see in your life: